Emanuele-Sgroi/hazeltree-lodge-website/README.md

 ## Project Overview

-This is the mai nrepository for hazeltree Lodge website.
+This is the main repository for hazeltree Lodge website.

 ## Tech Stack